 1: PC Case

-Additionally, PC cases come in different styles and colors, some featuring side glass panels for an inside view of your gaming rig.
+Manufacturers offer cases in different styles and colors, with some featuring glass side panels to display your build.

 Verify component sizes before purchasing a PC case to avoid compatibility issues.